kushv818/embedded-onboarding/section-03/README.md

 ### Parallel Communication

 **Parallel Communication** transmits bits of data over several lines simultaneously.
-Although it comes with an increased cost due to the number of connections required, it has a massive advantage when it comes to the speed of data transfers.
+Although it comes with an increased cost due to the number of connections required, it has a massive advantage when it comes to simplicity and speed of data transfers over short distances.
 Parallel communication is commonly seen in internal buses like RAM and CPU connections, peripheral buses such as PCI connections, and display connections such as RGB-TTL.

 ![alt text](../assets/3/parallelconnections.png)

 ### Serial Communication

 **Serial Communication** transmits bits of data one-by-one sequentially over a bus.
 In contrast to parallel communication, serial communication often requires less wires and tend to maintain better signal integrity over longer distances than parallel communication.
+Modern advancements in technology have made serial communication faster, making it a highly preferred choice of communication.
 Common examples of serial communication are in peripheral buses such as PCIe, USB, SATA.
 Common serial protocols include UART, I2C, SPI, CAN, RS-232, and Ethernet.

 In order for serial communication to work effectively, each device must agree on a data rate.
 This can be done in two different ways: